 The Pipe Organs

-First Church is blessed to be one of the few churches in North America with two world-class organs, totaling over 8100 pipes!
+First Church is blessed to be one of the few churches in North America with two world-class organs, totaling more than 8,100 pipes.

 The Gallery organ was built by Rudolf von Beckerath, of Hamburg, Germany in 1972.
 It has 47 stops, 73 ranks, 3,719 pipes, mechanical key action and electric stop action.
 It is an extremely versatile instrument capable of playing organ music from many different musical eras.